Department of English

 Curriculum Design Concept

-The courses are designed in response to current demands for the knowledge of international worldview in business, finance, tourism, communication, translation, interpreting, and thorough understanding of cross-cultural studies as well as English teaching.
-The ultimate goal of teaching is to cultivate students with a high degree of English proficiency, professional competence with grounding in the humanities and a global outlook.
+The courses are tailored to meet current demands for understanding international perspectives in business, finance, tourism, communication, translation, interpreting, and cross-cultural studies, as well as English education.
+Our primary aim is to nurture students with strong English proficiency, professional competence in the humanities, and a global perspective.

 Academic systems of Junior College and 4-Year College

-There are two academic systems: Junior college and College.
-Both systems provide required courses in training language skills and elective courses in translation, commerce, economy, tourism, mass media, literature, cross-cultural studies, and English teaching.
+There are two academic systems: Junior college and the 4-year College divisions.
+Each offers mandatory courses focusing on language skills training, along with elective courses covering translation, commerce, economics, tourism, mass media, literature, cross-cultural studies, and English education.

 Junior College program (grade 1-3 in Junior College)